BA (Hons) Fashion Promotion with MarketingSouthwark Campus

 In this module you'll explore the use of digital photography in fashion, editorial and advertising contexts.
 You'll generate a project and create a portfolio of images, of a conceptual and technical quality suitable for one of these contexts.
 Skills appropriate for commercial uses of photography will be delivered through workshops in medium format digital cameras, digital post production, and output for web and print portfolios.
 On completion of the project you'll present your portfolio of work to a panel in the format of a portfolio review.

-The Extended Research Project (ERP) provides a platform for you to demonstrate your ability to work independently to produce a critical piece of work responding to research in the form of a dissertation, practice-based dissertation or detailed marketing report.
-Each format is encouraged and supported and a suitable research question, arising out of agreed individual interests, must be negotiated with ERP supervisors at the end of the Negotiated Project module.
+The Creative Research Project (CRP) provides a platform for learners to demonstrate their ability to work independently to produce a critical piece of work responding to research in the form of a dissertation, practice-based dissertation or detailed marketing report.
+Each format is encouraged and supported and a suitable research question, arising out of agreed individual interests, must be negotiated with CRP supervisors.

 - Enterprising futures: personal and professional practice